 - The assessment process and components, including practice opportunities with feedback of sample test questions in all disciplinary areas

 In working through this pre-assessment activity, you will receive information on each of the areas specified above.
-When you finish this activity, you will be prompted to print a certificate of completion.
-You need to bring this certificate with you when you go to the ASU Testing Center to take the TSI Assessment.
+When you finish this activity, make sure to include your Angelo State University campus identification number (CID) when submitting.

 Importance of the Assessment